SprocketLab/Alchemist/README.md

 Initially, you will describe your dataset and the labeling task at hand.
 This ensures that the generated labeling functions are aligned with your specific requirements.<br />

 ### Included [Code in `config.py`]<br />
-Upon running the main, you will be prompted to provide various inputs through the terminal.
+Upon running `main.py`, you will be prompted to provide various inputs through the terminal.
 Here’s what to expect:<br />

 - **Dataset Selection**: Choose the dataset that you'd like to generate labeling functions for:<br />
     - youtube (spam review classification)